Salahudin-cloud/simple-ecomerce-ci4/README.md

 -------
 1. clone this project and place in **`htdoc`**
 2. after that open the folder project and open folder database
-3. import the database
+3. open xampp and activited mysql with apache  after that import the database
 4. open your IDE and navigate to : `app/Config/Boot/Database.php`

 ### config the database like this :

 ![config_database](https://user-images.githubusercontent.com/69721453/232978249-6a7e8a5e-21ae-4256-b3e0-7ae2821b4283.jpg)

-5. you ready to go
+5. you can run the project